SigurdJanson/ccf21/pub/CrossCorrelations.md

     ## 4           4          4
     ## 5           5          5

-As you can see, R simply cuts the longer sequence off.
+As you can see, R simply cuts off the longer sequence.
 What you want to get is `ccf(1:10, 1:5)`.
 What you actually get is `ccf(1:5, 1:5)`.
 The task of `ts.intersect()` is to combine the two sequences to a data frame.
 All columns of a data frame must have the same length and R must decide whether to cut one sequence (`ts.intersect()`) or to fill the shorter sequence with a dummy value (`ts.union()` uses `NA`).

-This leads us back to the confidence interval.
 What we can learn from the above is how closely `acf()` and `ccf()` are related.
-What more or less happens when we call \`\`ccf()’’ is:
+What more or less happens when we call `ccf()` is:

 ``` r
 acf(ts.intersect(as.ts(1:10), as.ts(1:5)))